Danny Frawley: St Kilda

-Frawley initially played as a forward but soon became a renowned full back.
+As of 2023, Frawley is one of only 16 players to play their first 90 games consecutively.
+Frawley initially played as a forward but soon became a renowned full-back.
 He captained the St Kilda Football Club for nine seasons over his 240-game playing career from 1984 to 1995.
 He was the club's best and fairest winner in 1988 and was named in the All-Australian team the same year.
-He was the longest serving captain of the St Kilda Football Club.
+He was the longest-serving captain of the St Kilda Football Club.
 He was inducted into the Saints' hall of fame in 2007.